tasb/k8s-basic2advanced-training/labs/lab05.md

-# Lab 05 - Auto-Scalling on your cluster
+# Lab 05 - Auto-Scaling on your cluster

 On this lab you'll see how HPA works